ladace/unity-code-snippets/build.md

 ---
-title: How To Build
+title: Build the Game
 ---
-# How to Build a Game
+# Build the Game

 Assuming you have a scene file for gameplay, what you need to do is to create a title screen and link it to the main game.